carpentries/carpentries.org/content/posts/2026/04/why-partner-with-the-carpentries.md

 Many partners encourage staff to participate in lesson maintenance or join **[Collaborative Lesson Development Training](https://carpentries.org/lesson-development/)**, where they learn how to design and develop lessons using open-source workflows.
 This collaboration helps ensure that the curriculum reflects the evolving needs of researchers and educators.

-> "Being part of the Carpentries helps QCIF deliver training that’s not just high‑quality, but genuinely useful for researchers.
-It gives us access to shared, peer‑reviewed lessons, which means our workshops stay practical, current, and grounded in approaches that actually work for learners."
+> Being part of the Carpentries helps QCIF deliver training that’s not just high‑quality, but genuinely useful for researchers.
+It gives us access to shared, peer‑reviewed lessons, which means our workshops stay practical, current, and grounded in approaches that actually work for learners.
+>
 > _Rachel McKay, Skills Development Coordinator, QCIF Digital Research_

 ## Connecting with a Global Network